 There is good evidence that some cancer survivors fare better than others in the labor market.
 For example, the better educated and those in non-manual jobs tend to have more success in staying in and returning to work than those in manual work.
 This can mean serious financial consequences for those on lower incomes.

 It is also clear that success in returning to work after cancer improves over time, at least for the first five years after diagnosis, as shown below.
 Here successful return to work rates are still only 40 percent after six months, rising to almost 90 percent after two years before retirement and mortality rates increase again after five years.

 Returning to work after cancer: what more can be done?

 These return to work rates have not improved by anything like the same rate as survival rates, despite greater awareness and new equalities legislation.
-Returning to work after cancer would be easier if these three big changes we need to see if we are to make it easier for cancers survivors to stay in work.
+Returning to work after cancer would be easier if these three big changes were made:

-First, we need more healthcare professionals to recognise that work should also form part of a patient’s care and treatment.
+First, we need more healthcare professionals to recognize that work should also form part of a patient’s care and treatment.
 This is as true for GPs as it is for oncologists and radiologists, but too many ignore the fact that remaining in work, for many patients, has a significant psychological benefit.
 Medical professionals tend to underestimate the importance of work to patients and are often reluctant to discuss it with them, preferring to focus on treatment and clinical matters.